Particular/docs.particular.net/samples/web/owin-pass-through/sample.md

 ## The purpose of this sample

 The primary purpose of this sample is to illustrate how simple it is to bridge the world of HTTP with the world of a service bus.
-The secondary purpose is to illustrate, as well as compare and contrast, two ways of communicating with the NServiceBus. i.e. using the Bus api and using the native queue.
+The secondary purpose is to illustrate, as well as compare and contrast, two ways of communicating with the NServiceBus. i.e. using the NServiceBus API and using the native queue.

 ## Comparisons with the [NServiceBus Gateway](/nservicebus/gateway)